lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab2-Fundamentals-NoEmojii.md

 16. Now the next time a user is asked to change the password, the policy enforces the use of a minimum of 10 characters length.

 17. Close the PowerShell terminal and all the windows in the LondonDC.

+18. see more information about the PowerShell command here: https://activedirectorypro.com/gpupdate-command/

 ### ![check](JPG/pngegg%20(1).png) You have successfully noted down the installed features on a server and created a group policy